Fanckboner Y-Chromosome Study:

 *Faster mutating markers are shown in red.
 DYS 19 is also known as DYS 394.

 aHg = Haplogroup designation.
-These two participants are predicted to belong to haplogroup I2a, proven to belong to haplogroup I, but not yet proven to belong I2a (a detailed SNP test needed) Please see "http://www.brian-hamman.com/ResultsForNicholsSurnameProject.htm" for links and further details about haplogroups and haplotypes.
-Also, click on Haplogroup I for excellent info on this haplogroup.
+Please see "http://www.brian-hamman.com/ResultsForNicholsSurnameProject.htm" for links and further details about haplogroups and haplotypes.
+Also, click on Haplogroup I for more info on this haplogroup.